 A few years ago, we realized that most investors were doing something they weren’t even aware of when they were evaluating companies.
 They have a mental framework that lets them judge a startup based on a core group of predictors for risk and success that we call the “Ladder of Proof.”

-The key is to be aware of your place on the Ladder so you can communicate successfully with each VC you speak with, with each employee you’re recruiting, and each journalist you’re pitching.
-The more aware you are of your place on the Ladder the more successful you'll be at identifying the VC's best suited for you.
+The key is to be aware of your place on the Ladder so you can communicate successfully with each VC you speak with, employee you recruit, and journalist you pitch.
+The more aware you are of your place on the Ladder the more successful you’ll be at identifying the VC’s best suited for you.

 Here’s how a Ladder of Proof works:

 NFX partner, James Currier, shares some of the non-obvious lessons he has learned from many years of being a 5-time Founder/CEO and an investor in over 100 companies.